1 Peter 3:14c

 you are blessed.

-The word “blessed” is different than the word “blessing” in verse 9.
+This word “blessed” is a different word than the word “blessing” in 1 Peter 3:9.
 This word means privileged.
 Christians who suffer for righteousness’ sake will enter a higher state.
-God will give them felicity of soul.
-This is not happiness but the person experiences fortunate divine blessing upon his life.
+God will give them a felicity of soul.
+This is not happiness, but this person enters fortunate divine blessing upon his life.

-When we suffer for the highest reasons God blesses us in a special way.
-He blesses those special people who make an impact during times of duress.
+When we suffer for the highest reasons, God blesses us in a special sense.
+God blesses those special people who make an impact during times of duress.

-God chooses to bless us with the opportunity to represent Jesus Christ on earth.
-He suffered and we suffer.
-We can simulate His sufferings to a world who does not know Him.
+God chooses to bless us with the opportunity to represent Jesus Christ in time on earth.
+He suffered, and we suffer.
+We can simulate his suffering in a world without Christ.

 God designs all suffering for blessing.

 “Blessedness” is a higher state than happiness.
-We have God’s favor if we suffer for righteousness’ sake.
-We enter a state of blessedness, even during duress in our lives.
+We get God’s favor if we suffer for righteousness’ sake.
+We enter a state of blessedness.
+God can bless us even during duress in our lives.

 Are you truly blessed for suffering for righteousness’ sake?
 If we do right and suffer for it, we transcend the tawdry issues of time.

-Blessed are you when they revile and persecute you, and say all kinds of evil against you falsely for My sake” (Matthew 5:11).
+Mt.
+5:11, Blessed are you when they revile and persecute you, and say all kinds of evil against you falsely for My sake.”

 People face many problems today.
-We endure domestic problems, financial problems and physical problems.
-If we suffer so many burdens and problems that we do not experience felicity of soul, we present a perverse picture of what it means to be a Christian.
+We endure domestic problems, financial problems, and physical problems.
+If we suffer so many burdens and difficulties that we do not experience felicity of soul, we present a caricature of Christianity.
+We present a perverse picture of what it means to be a Christian.

 How can we convert suffering to blessing?
 Some suffering has to do with divine discipline.
 If this is the case, all God expects of us is to confess our sin.

-“If we confess our sins, He is faithful and just to forgive us our sins and to cleanse us from all unrighteousness” (1 John 1:9).
+1 Jn 1:9, “If we confess our sins, He is faithful and just to forgive us our sins and to cleanse us from all unrighteousness.”

 Suffering cannot touch the things that matter most.
 Changes and chances in our lives will not affect our state of blessedness.
-If we put priority on values of this life we make ourselves vulnerable.
+If we put a priority on the values of this life, we make ourselves vulnerable.
 We could lose those things in a flash of time.
 We would put ourselves at the mercy of deep hurt.
-The man who transcends earthly values is the man who is anchored in eternal things.
+The man who transcends earthly values is the man who anchors himself in eternal things.